cgat-developers/ruffus/doc/html/_sources/intermediate_example_code.txt

-.. _code-for-complicated-pipeline-example:
+.. _code-for-intermediate-pipeline-example:

 #######################################################################
-:mod:`complicated_example` -- A more ambitious real-world example
+:mod:`intermediate_example` -- A real-world example
 #######################################################################

-See :ref:`here <complicated-pipelines>` for an overview and explanations for this code.
+See :ref:`here <intermediate-pipelines>` for an overview and explanations for this code.

-.. module:: complicated_example
+.. module:: intermediate_example
-   :synopsis: A more ambitious real-world Example.
+   :synopsis: A real-world Example.
 .. moduleauthor:: Leo Goodstadt <ruffus@llew.org.uk>

 The code for this example is in the test subdirectory of the ``ruffus`` module:

-    ``ruffus/test/complicated_example.py``
+    ``ruffus/test/intermediate_example.py``

 The data is at:

-    ``ruffus/test/data_for_complicated_example``
+    ``ruffus/test/data_for_intermediate_example``

-.. program:: complicated_example.py
+.. program:: intermediate_example.py

 ****************************
 Programme options: